Trendyol/medusa/README.md

 So what happens when user switch back to home fragment?
 Which fragment should be visible to user?
 What happens when user starts going back?
 Which fragments will be visible to user in which order while user is pressing back button?
 What should happen?
 Yes this is confusing.

-This is why we create medusa.
+This is why we create Medusa.
 It is not confusing anymore.
 Medusa keeps track of fragment history of every tab and you only call start, goBack to navigate your fragments.

 ## Wiki ##
 Check out our [wiki](https://github.com/Trendyol/medusa/wiki)!